KSP-KOS/KOS/doc/source/structures/misc/steeringmanager.rst

-    If you have problems wasting too much RCS propellant because kOS "cares too much" about getting the rotation rate exactly right and is wiggling the controls unnecessarily when rotating toward a new direction, setting thie value a bit higher can help.
+    If you have problems wasting too much RCS propellant because kOS "cares too much" about getting the rotation rate exactly right and is wiggling the controls unnecessarily when rotating toward a new direction, setting this value a bit higher can help.

     You cannot set this value lower than :attr:`SteeringManager:TORQUEEPSILONMIN`.